 The phrase name empty is often used as one of the alternatives in a formation rule.
-It means that the rule permits an "empty" phrase as one of its alternatives (i.e., an actual phrase may or may not occur when applying the formation rule -- it is optional).
+It means that the rule permits an "empty" phrase as one of its alternatives (i.e., an actual phrase is optional; it may or may not occur in the result of applying the formation rule).

-Commentary material imbedded in syntax rules is preceded by a double dash, --, and lies to the right.
-For example:
+Comments embedded in syntax rules are preceded by a double dash, --, and appear to the right, e.g.,